An actor can be any person, role, organization, application, system, and so on, that interacts with the system being modeled.

 An epic artifact is a large user story that can be separated into smaller user stories.

-In Storyteller new artifacts can also be created with an Excel import.
+In Blueprint new artifacts can also be created with an Excel import.

 The Explorer is the panel on the left side that allows you to browse and navigate within your projects and folders.
 It contains a hierarchical list of all the folders and artifacts in your project.